PepsRyuu/lamda/README.md

 ## Additional require configurations for lamda-optimizer.js

 * modules (Array<Object>), modules to be exported.
-Specify "name" (String), "location" (String), and "exclude" (Array<String>).
+Specify "name" (String), "location" (String) and "exclude" (Array<String>).
 Excludes work off a reference count mechanism.
 The dependencies of an exclude are only excluded if there is nothing else referencing those dependencies.
 * header (String), string to appear on top of every exported module.
 Useful for licenses.